-In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1267 will include one round of public consultation following an assessment and the preparation of a draft variation and associated assessment summary.
-A call for submissions (including the draft variation) will occur for a six-week consultation period.
+In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1267 included one round of public consultation following an assessment and the preparation of a draft variation and associated assessment summary.
+Submissions were called for on 6 July 2023 for a five-week consultation period.

-The Office of Impact Analysis9 granted the Authority a standing exemption from the requirement to develop a Regulatory Impact Statement for applications relating to permitting processing aids and genetically modified foods (OBPR correspondence dated 24 November 2010, reference 12065).
+The Office of Impact Analysis10 granted the Authority a standing exemption from the requirement to develop a Regulatory Impact Statement for applications relating to permitting processing aids and genetically modified foods (OBPR correspondence dated 24 November 2010, reference 12065).
 This standing exemption was provided as permitting processing aids and genetically modified foods is deregulatory as their use will be voluntary if the application concerned is approved.
 This standing exemption relates to the introduction of a food to the food supply that has been determined to be safe.